MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-creating-a-flow.md

 <properties
-   pageTitle="Create a Flow from a Template | Microsoft Flow" description="Create a Flow from a list of templates, manage, and administer the flow ." services="" suite="flow" documentationCenter="na"
+   pageTitle="Create a Flow from a Template | Microsoft Flow" description="Create a Flow from a list of templates, manage, and administer the flow." services="" suite="flow" documentationCenter="na"